Nishanth21D/Computer_Vision/ML Projects/Facial Attractiveness/readme.md

-## Facial Attractiveness prediction Using OpenFace landmarks for Linear Regression, Random Forest models
+## Facial Attractiveness prediction Using OpenFace 68 landmarks (2D) for Linear Regression and Random Forest models